Tourism in Zanzibar: Local economy

 Though there is a lot of work in the face of the tourism industry, it does not all benefit local labor.
 2009 estimates of workers in the tourism industry suggested that 83% of unskilled jobs in hotels and 70% in restaurants, but only 46% of managerial positions in hotels, and just 11% in restaurants, were held by local Zanzibari staff.
 Professional development opportunities on the island, for example the Zanzibar Hotel and Tourism Institute, are too expensive for locals.
 A 2020 article highlighted thousands of Maasai men migrating to join the tourism industry on the island and using their ethnic dress to sell goods and services, including sex work.

 Most of the food goods eaten in the tourism sector cannot be produced locally, which increases prices for the local community.

 Water resources

-Tourists use as much as 15 times as much water as locals, which combined with saltwater intrusion and general water scarcity raises serious water equity issues.
+Tourists use as much as 15 times as much water as locals, which, combined with saltwater intrusion and general water scarcity raises serious water equity issues.

-Marine environment
+Waste and damage to local ecosystems

 The growing tourist industry is leading to a significant amount of plastic marine debris and human waste from untreated wastewater discharge.
+Illegal dumping on land and at sea has become a serious issue across the region; Zanzibar's only landfill at Kibele is massively overfilled, and only half of all waste makes it to official disposal.
+Tourism accounts for 80% of the waste produced on Unguja.